mguinada/vlc-client/README.md

 3. Add/change specs for your unimplemented feature or bug fix
 4. Hack it
 5. Make sure specs pass (`bundle exec rake spec`)
-6. Edit the documentation so it is coherent with your feature or fix.
+6. Edit the documentation in coherence with your feature or fixes.
 Run `bundle exec rake yard` to review
 7. Commit changes (`git commit -am 'Add some feature/fix'`) and push to the branch (`git push origin my-topic-branch`)
 8. Submit a pull request